-These classroom teaching tools help teachers keep track of the progress of students in a systematic way, and include online grade books, parent communication tools and information systems, to name a few.
+These classroom teaching tools help teachers keep track of students’ progress systematically and include online grade books, parent communication tools, and information systems, to name a few.
 Here are some of the tools:

 It is a free site where students can play games designed by teachers.
 There are over 900,000 games like Rhyming Riddles, Tongue Twisters, etc.

 What are the best teaching tools for your students?
-It depends on their age, learning style, and whether you’re teaching in person or remotely.
+It depends on their age, learning style, and whether you teach in person or remotely.

 The first thing to understand is that education is changing.
-And to stay ahead of the curve to teach your students, you can take the help of the discussed interactive online teaching tools.
+To stay ahead of the curve to teach your students, you can take the help of the discussed interactive online teaching tools.